crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 2. IEEE Std 802.10-1998 (Interoperable LAN/MAN Security)
 3. IEEE Cybersecurity Initiative & Best Practices

-The IEEE Code of Ethics provides broad ethical principles applicable to cybersecurity professionals, including penetration testers: Avoid harming privacy, confidentiality, and system integrity (Ethics 1, 2, 5).
-ISO/IEC 27001: Confidentiality (A.8.2.1, A.13.2.1) – Testers must protect sensitive data discovered during testing.
+The IEEE Code of Ethics provides broad ethical principles applicable to cybersecurity professionals, including penetration testers: Avoid harming privacy, **confidentiality**, and **system** integrity (Ethics 1, 2, 5).
+ISO/IEC 27001: Confidentiality (A.8.2.1, A.13.2.1) – Testers must protect sensitive **data discovered** during testing.

-ISO/IEC 27001: Risk Minimization (A.6.1.3) – Testing should avoid disrupting business operations.
+ISO/IEC 27001: Non-Disclosure (A.13.2.4) – Findings should not be **disclosed** without permission.

-ISO/IEC 27001: Non-Disclosure (A.13.2.4) – Findings should not be disclosed without permission.
-EEE Cybersecurity Initiative & Best Practices: Responsible Disclosure – IEEE supports coordinated vulnerability disclosure (similar to ISO/IEC 29147).
+IEEE Cybersecurity Initiative & Best Practices: Responsible **Disclosure** – IEEE supports coordinated vulnerability disclosure (similar to ISO/IEC 29147).
+Industry standards/guidelines such as OWASP (Open Web Application Security Project) provide guidelines for responsible vulnerability **disclosure**, ensuring ethical hackers contribute positively to the cybersecurity ecosystem.

 Ethical hackers operate within a structured framework of professional codes of conduct, which define their responsibilities and ensure accountability.
 Several professional codes of conduct exist for information security professionals and ethical hackers, applicable to individuals who are members or certified professionals of the respective association.
 For example,